randriu/synthesis/README.md

 ### Contents of this README

 The remainder of this README fully describes how to synthesize probabilistic programs using PAYNT.
-In particular, we will discuss
+In particular, we will describe
 - how to run PAYNT
 - how to read the output of PAYNT
 - how to create your own sketches and specifications